 What Do You Do When Your Favorite Pizza Lives Across Country?

-To say that being pregnant with food cravings in New Jersey when my favorite pizzas lived in California was difficult, is an understatement.
+To say that being pregnant with food cravings in New Jersey when my favorite pizzas lived in California was difficult is an understatement.
 I grew up on both Old Chicago and Round Table Pizza.

 Round Table Pizza

 Now let me just say that when I think of pizza, it is synonymous with a pizza parlor, in my experience.
 Round Table Pizza, with the slogan, “One of the last honest pizzas,” had a jukebox in the corner, arcade games off to the side, and root beer by the pitcher.
-It’s where you hung out with family and friends and celebrated your birthday.
+It’s where you hang out with family and friends and celebrate your birthday.
 The sauce on the King Arthur was more of a tomato paste base rather than the tomato sauce base you find on your typical NY-style pizza.
 It was also divided up into sixteen slices on an extra-large pizza versus only eight on a NY.

 Old Chicago Pizza

 For a more formal experience, I went to downtown Petaluma, California.
 With my nose leading the way, I wandered up the rod iron staircase, down the carpeted corridor of the historical brick building, and into my favorite pizza of all time…Old Chicago Pizza.
-It had atmosphere.
+It had an atmosphere.
 We are talking brick walls, historical pictures, deep-dish pan pizza served over a burning candle, and tons of oozing, dripping mozzarella cheese stretching from the pan to the plate.
 This is where I take my kids whenever we go back to my old stomping grounds.

 Pregnant Desperation

 Desperate times called for desperate measures.
 Thankfully, my mom would bring me a pizza every time she flew to our home.
 But being pregnant six times, with nothing but greasy, New York-style pizza, the only option was to learn to make my own.
-Actually to be totally honest, I once considered having a pizza shipped overnight to me, but couldn’t justify the $75 shipping fee.
+Actually, to be totally honest, I once considered having a pizza shipped overnight to me, but I couldn’t justify the $75 shipping fee.
 Just being real.

 So, why am I going into all these pregnancy cravings and favorite pizza parlors that I can’t go to anymore on this post?
 Well, as The Rolling Stones so eloquently put it, “You can’t always get what you want.”
 I don’t give up easily.
 When I can’t have something I want, I learn to make it myself.
-Although I haven’t actually replicated my Round Table or Old Chicago style deep dish pizza with its yeasty crust, I have landed on a favorite pizza dough and two sauce recipes that are better than eating out at any pizza parlor around here.
+Although I haven’t actually replicated my Round Table or Old Chicago-style deep dish pizza with its yeasty crust, I have landed on a favorite pizza dough and two sauce recipes that are better than eating out at any pizza parlor around here.
 I am still working on mastering Mexican food.

 The Dough: